rushikeshbharad/Github-mirror/README.md

 - Displays sub-navigation as: Overview, Repositories, Stars, Followers, Following
   - Overview: Holds repositories in banner
   - Repositories: Holds repository name, description, last update info and technology for each of the repository user has
-  - Stars, Followers, Followings: These tabs currently hold only the number of stars, followers and followings user has.
+  - Stars, Followers, Followings: These tabs currently hold only the number of Stars and Followers the user has and the number of people the user follows (Following).
 The content is currently under development
 - Clicking on repository either from Overview or Repositories navigates user to Repository detail screen
 - Repository detail screen has following features:
   - Displays username and repository name - clicking username will navigate user to profile screen